 “A pound cake?”
 The kids asked in unison.

-Just then the telephone rang, and before grandma could answer them, she held up her fingers.
+Just then the telephone rang, and before Grandma could answer them, she held up her hand.

-“First, let me get that,” and she hobbled over to pick up the phone.
+“First, let me get that,” she said and hobbled over to pick up the phone.

 Confused, the kids turned to look at one another.

-“Pound like as in how much you weigh?”
+“Pound, like, as in how much you weigh?”
 Anne asked.

-The boys each shrugged.
-It didn’t seem to make a lot of sense and they better check to be sure.
+“Can’t be,’ Tom said.
+‘You put chocolate in chocolate cake, apples in apple pie, and cheese in cheesecake.
+That means you put pounds in pound cake.”

+That made perfect sense to them.

-“I'll go ask grandpa.
-When grandma is on the phone, you never know when she's going to finish talking,” Tom said.
+“I'll go ask Grandpa.
+When Grandma is on the phone, you never know when she's going to finish talking,” Tom said.

-“Okay, but grandpa doesn't always know everything.
-I'll go asked dad,” Andy agreed.
-“In case neither of them knows, Anne, you could go ask mom.
+“Okay, but Grandpa doesn't always know everything.
+I'll go ask Dad,” Alan agreed.
+“In case neither of them knows, Anne, you could go ask Mom.
 She doesn't get as annoyed with you.”

 With their new set of tasks, the kids jumped off their seats and split up to find the adults.